 The most common side effects are mild and include:

-PPIs may also raise your chances of getting an infection of the intestines or lungs, but this is rare.
-These medicines have also been linked to fractures of the hip, wrist, and spin, and may lead to low magnesium levels.
+PPIs may also raise your chances of getting kidney disease, and fractures of the hip, wrist, and spin, and may lead to low magnesium levels.
 The risk is highest in people who take high dose PPIs for a year or more.